-Some individuals are reaching for the almond and coconut milk, based upon the perception that this is the ‘healthier alternative’.
+Some individuals are reaching for the almond and coconut milk, based on the assumption that this is the ‘healthier alternative’.
 However, could they be missing out on the potential benefits to health that dairy products provide?

 Lactose Intolerance: What Is It?

-However, following the first few months of human life the activity of lactase decreases within some individuals resulting in ‘lactase non-persistence’ (1).
-Undigested lactose within the small intestine is then fermented by bacteria within the colon, leading to the production of gas (methane, hydrogen and carbon dioxide) and the commonly cited symptoms of bloating, flatulence or abdominal pain (2).
-Furthermore, an increased intestinal osmotic load (increase in intestinal water) may occur which can lead to diarrhoea (2).
+However, following the first few months of human life the activity of lactase decreases within some individuals resulting in ‘lactase non-persistence’.
+Undigested lactose within the small intestine is then fermented by bacteria within the colon, leading to the production of gas (methane, hydrogen and carbon dioxide) and the typical symptoms of bloating, flatulence or abdominal pain.
+Additionally, an increased intestinal osmotic load (increase in intestinal water) may occur which can lead to diarrhoea.